malicialab/avclass/README.md

 ## Dependencies

-AVClass and AVClass2 are both written in Python.
+AVClass is both written in Python.
-They should both run on Python versions above 2.7 and 3.0.
+It should be run on Python versions >= 3.6.

 They do not require installing any dependencies.